Wild Boys of the Road

-Pre-Code lobby card with Ward Bond and Ann Hovey depicting a sexual assault scene on the film.
-In spite of her rather brief appearance, Hovey was prominently featured on promotional advertising, while Bond wasn't even credited in his role of the brakeman.
+Pre-Code lobby card with Ward Bond and Ann Hovey depicting a sexual assault scene in the film.
+In spite of her rather brief appearance, Hovey was prominently featured in promotional advertising, while Bond was not even credited for his role of the brakeman.

-Wild Boys of the Road is a 1933 pre-Code Depression-era American drama film directed by William Wellman and starring Frankie Darro, Rochelle Hudson, and Grant Mitchell.
+Wild Boys of the Road is a 1933 pre-Code Depression-era American drama film directed by William A. Wellman and starring Frankie Darro, Edwin Phillips, and Dorothy Coonan.
 It tells the story of several teens forced into becoming hobos.
-The screenplay by Earl Baldwin is based on the story Desperate Youth by Daniel Ahern.
+The screenplay by Earl Baldwin is based on the story Desperate Youth by Daniel Ahearn.
 In 2013, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".